 Do you serve only certain congregations, for instance, a particular socio-economic status, race, or faith?

 We seek participation from all faith-communities with a passion and willingness to care for children who need loving homes.
 We believe there is something that every congregation can do, whether having a family that can foster or adopt and the congregation actively supporting and encouraging that family, or simply raising awareness and offering prayer.

 How will this benefit my congregation?

-The Adoption/Foster Care Program will benefit your congregation in many ways.
-Your faith family may grow – adoption and foster care needs provide faith-based congregations with incredible opportunities to offer real-life bridges to their communities.
+Cultivating Families will benefit your congregation in many ways.
+Your faith family may grow - adoption and foster care needs provide faith-communities with incredible opportunities to offer real-life bridges to their local communities.
 In return, these bridges expose more families to your congregation.
 There are no guarantees, but keep in mind that just as the children seek forever families, these families seek forever faith families.

 In addition, your current members may find a new purpose and reason to stay actively involved - one of our greatest needs as humans is to have a purpose, to work and provide what others need.
 Cultivating Families offers many opportunities for people to engage in meaningful ways.

 What is the financial commitment for my congregation?